AdobeDocs/target-learn.en/help/mobile-v4/create-audiences-and-offers.md

 ### Create an Audience for Users Booking a Trip to San Diego

+(1) Name the audience "Destination : San Diego"
+(2) Use a custom rule with this definition: "locationDest contains San Diego" (3) Save the new audience

 ![Create "San Diego" Audience](assets/audience_locationDest_san_diego.jpg)

 ### Create an Audience for Users Booking a Trip to Los Angeles

+(1) Name the audience "Destination : Los Angeles"
+(2) Use a custom rule with this definition: "locationDest contains Los Angeles" (3) Save the new audience

 ![Create "Los Angeles" Audience](assets/audience_locationDest_los_angeles.jpg)